Dental material: Glass ionomer cement

-The most important disadvantage is lack of adequate strength and toughness.
-In an attempt to improve the mechanical properties of the conventional GI, resin-modified ionomers have been marketed.
+The most important disadvantage of GICs is lack of adequate strength and toughness.
+To improve the mechanical properties of the conventional GIC, resin-modified ionomers have been marketed.
 GICs are usually weak after setting and are not stable in water; however, they become stronger with the progression of reactions and become more resistant to moisture.

-New generations: The aim is tissue regeneration and use of biomaterial in the form of a powder or solution is to induce local tissue repair.
-These bioactive materials release chemical agents in the form of dissolved ions or growth factors such as bone morphogenic protein, which stimulates activate cells.
+New generations of GICs aim to regenerate tissues; they use bioactive materials in the form of a powder or solution to induce local tissue repair.
+These materials release chemical agents in the form of dissolved ions or growth factors such as bone morphogenetic protein, which stimulates activate cells.

-Glass ionomers are about as expensive as composite resin.
-The fillings do not wear as well as composite resin fillings.
-Still, they are generally considered good materials to use for root caries and for sealants.
+GICs are about as expensive as composite resin.
+The fillings do not wear as well as composite resin fillings, but they are generally considered good materials to use for root caries and for sealants.

 Resin modified glass-ionomer cement (RMGIC)

-A combination of glass-ionomer and composite resin, these fillings are a mixture of glass, an organic acid, and resin monomers that harden when light cured (light-activated polymerization besides the acid-base reaction of conventional glass-ionomer).
+A combination of glass-ionomer and composite resin, these fillings are a mixture of glass, an organic acid, and resin monomers that harden when light cured (light-activated polymerization besides the acid-base reaction of conventional GICs).
 The cost is similar to composite resin.
-It holds up better than glass ionomer, but not as well as composite resin, and is not recommended for biting surfaces of adult teeth, or when control of moisture cannot be achieved.
+It holds up better than GIC, but not as well as composite resin, and is not recommended for biting surfaces of adult teeth, or when control of moisture cannot be achieved.

-Generally, resin modified glass-ionomer cements can achieve a better aesthetic result than conventional glass ionomers, but not as good as pure composites.
+Generally, RMGICs can achieve a better aesthetic result than conventional GICs, but not as good as pure composites.